Veeraraju Elluru

 • January, 2024: Assistant Head (AI and ML Events) - Prometeo '24 (IIT Jodhpur's annual, national level, technical festival).
 Gathered 2000+ registrations, gave away prizes worth INR 100000.

-• Summer, 2023: Summer Intern (Machine Learning and Data Analyst) @ Fluxgen Technologies
+• Summer, 2023: Machine Learning and Data Analyst Intern @ Fluxgen Technologies.

 Publications